-Applications for NICAI postgraduate programmes for 2014 (excluding doctoral programmes) close on 8 December 2013.
-Online applications must be completed by this date however Supplementary Applications will be accepted during office hours up to the first working day after 8 December 2013.
+Applications for NICAI postgraduate programmes for Semester One 2016 (excluding doctoral programmes) close on 8 December 2015.
+Applications submitted after 8 December 2015 will be considered if places are available.

 Applying for a doctorate

 To apply for a doctorate at NICAI, you will first need to complete and submit an Application for Admission (AfA) online.
 Your AfA gives us the information we need to assess you as a potential doctoral candidate and to advise you appropriately.